ethanfuerst/tidbitstatistics/_posts/2020-4-16-i-miss-the-nba.md

 ![Zion](/images/4-17-20-zion.png)

-There's a Wendys 4 for 4 joke in here somewhere.
+There's a Wendy's 4 for 4 joke in here somewhere.
 Zion's averaging 23.6 points on 29.7 minutes per game.
-[He's playing agressively on defense](https://www.youtube.com/watch?v=F_LiXpKanSo) and shooting 46.2% from 3.
+[He's playing aggressively on defense](https://www.youtube.com/watch?v=F_LiXpKanSo) and shooting 46.2% from 3.
 That's pretty much best case scenario for a 1st overall pick.
 I don't think he will win Rookie of the Year, (not a big enough sample size) but I can't wait to see what he accomplishes in his NBA career.

 ---